alturnative/DateCriteria.NET/README.md

 considered a match for a given date, and *any* of the rules can match for a date to be considered satisfying that criteria as a whole.
-This can be used in any situation where calendar dates need to be flagged as meeting a specific criteria, such as: business v.s. non-business days,
+This can be used in any situation where calendar dates need to be flagged as meeting a specific criteria, such as: business v.s. non-business days.

+The status of a particular date is only calculated once, after which the value is cached and subsequently retrieved directly.

 Example: